City of Yearning: Space, Time, and Movement in Tsai Ming-liang’s Turn of the 21st Century Taipei — Jan 2024 - Jun 2025

 In 1987, President Chiang Ching-kuo lifted martial law in Taiwan, ending a 38-year-long consecutive period of Kuomintang (KMT) Nationalist military rule.
 As a result, Taiwan experienced a period of massive change in the 1990s and 2000s: urbanization, democratization, and globalization occurred simultaneously and rapidly in Taipei, the national capital.
 Through developments in entertainment spaces, housing, and infrastructure, the experience of space and time in Taipei fundamentally transformed.

-This project seeks to understand Taipei at the turn of the millennium by conducting close readings of three films directed by Taiwanese Second New Wave filmmaker Tsai Ming-liang (蔡明亮): Rebels of the Neon God (青少年哪吒, 1992), Vive L’Amour (愛情萬歲, 1994), and What Time Is It There? (你那邊幾點, 2001).
-Combining urban studies and media studies analytical frameworks, I read these films alongside relevant books and films, as well as relevant urban policies and historical policies.
+This project seeks to understand Taipei at the turn of the millennium by conducting close readings of three films directed by Tsai Ming-liang: Rebels of the Neon God (1992), Vive L’Amour (1994), and What Time Is It There?
+(2001).
+Combining urban studies and media studies analytical frameworks, I first situate the film in its urban history, examining Taipei’s economic, housing, and development policies of the time, then analyze filmic elements, including mise-en-scène, character relationships, and narrative arcs.

-I argue that as rapid economic, political, and infrastructural developments disrupted notions of space and time in 1990s and 2000s Taipei, individuals engaged in asynchronous parallelism, a process where people may have been disconnected in terms of space and time, but still found ways to engage with urban transformations and creatively yearn for connection.
-Studying Taipei through asynchronous parallelism allows us to understand urbanization not only as its material developments in time and space (e.g. the introduction of leisure locations, a boom in the housing market, the removal of a skywalk), but also as creative and emotional engagements with time and space (e.g. going to an arcade after dark, squatting in a luxury apartment, using a dual time clock).
-It also allows us to understand Taipei beyond a location of urban alienation and disillusionment with rapid change; in my thesis, I show that Taipei at the turn of the 21st century was a city of yearning, desire, and even hope.
+I argue that rapid economic, political, and infrastructural developments of 1990s and 2000s Taipei fundamentally disrupted notions of space and time for characters in these films.
+However, they still engaged in what I call asynchronous parallelism, engaging with urban transformations and creatively yearning for connection.
+Studying Taipei through asynchronous parallelism allows us to understand urbanization not only as its material developments in time and space, but also as creative and emotional engagements with time and space.
+It also allows us to understand Taipei beyond a location of urban alienation and disillusionment with rapid change; in my thesis, I show that Taipei at the turn of the 21st century was also a city of yearning, desire, and even hope.